April 13, 2026

 One more thing that matters in practice: “auto response in Slack” isn’t one feature.
 It’s a mix of behaviors.

 Slackbot custom responses can answer predictable questions fast.
-Workflows can send structured acknowledgements.
+Workflows can send structured acknowledgments.
 But if you’re trying to run support in shared channels, you usually need something that behaves consistently across channels, people, and schedules, especially when the goal is a team-level response and not a personal one.

-That’s the difference between automation that feels helpful, and automation that feels like a band-aid.
+That’s the difference between automation that feels helpful and automation that feels like a band-aid.

 A) Set Up Slackbot Custom Responses (Best for FAQs)